PHP Code to Detect IE Browsers

 }

-2 responses to “PHP Code to Detect IE Browsers”
+2 thoughts on “PHP Code to Detect IE Browsers”

 1. When I opened up my website using Mozilla firefox all are fine, the alignment of table are Ok, But when I opened up my website using IE or Internet Explorer all are ugly looking, like the alignment of table are not perfect.